bengarosi/bengarosi.github.io/README.md

 ## Credits:
   _Sounds:_

-  _All music and sound effects can be found and are free to download at https://freesound.org/ _
+  All music and sound effects can be found and are free to download at https://freesound.org/

+  _Images:_

+  All images used in this game can be found on https://opengameart.org/